pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ssi.md

 ## slide: "PKI versus SSI"

 - The question that comes often is basically the difference between **public key infrastructure and SSI**.
 - Basically, the **trust model** is quite different.
-So we have certificate authorities with public key infrastructure.
-On the other hand, in a decentralized, especially decentralized SSI network trust is created by the properties of the ledger and also the cryptographic proofs that we've been talking about.
+  - So we have **(central) certificate authorities (CAs)** with **public key infrastructure**.
+  - On the other hand, in a decentralized, especially decentralized **SSI** network **trust** is created **by the properties of the ledger** and also the **cryptographic proofs** that we've been talking about.
-- There are very strict **certificate formats** for PKI and the VC parts schemes can be quite flexible.
-It depends on the use case.
+- There are **very strict certificate formats** for **PKI**, whereas the **VC schemes** can be quite **flexible**.
+They are definable depending on the use case.
-- PKI has a strict **hierarchy**, top-down control.
-On the other hand, if you look at SSI, anyone can be an issuer and verifier.
+- **PKI** has a **strict hierarchy**, top-down control.
+On the other hand, if you look at **SSI**, there **anyone can be an issuer and verifier**.
 There is no real separation for different identities.
-- **Distribution and use** for the PKI is quite accepted.
-At the moment when we talk about SSI to people that do not really know much about it, it's not perceived as secure as PKI, although there's actually quite strong background to it.
+- **Distribution and use** for the **PKI** is quite **accepted**.
+At the moment when we talk about **SSI** to people that do not really know much about it, it's **not perceived as secure as PKI**, although there's actually quite strong background to it.

 ## slide: "Challenges"

 - So, let's wrap it up a little bit.
-I have already kind of seen all this.
+We have already kind of seen all this.
 - **Interoperability** is quite a big problem.
-There are various standards that are racing with each other.
+  - There are **various standards** that are racing with each other.
 There are various frameworks.
-I can promise you, if you really want to start implementing something like that, this thing is extremely complicated when you don't know exactly what standard you are adhering to and finding this information itself is also quite annoyingly hard.
+I can promise you, if you really want to start implementing something like that, this thing is extremely **complicated** when you don't know exactly **what standard** you are adhering to and **finding this information itself is also quite annoyingly hard**.
 It's getting better though.
 - **Wallets** itself is causing a problem, as I said.
-It's availability, security and especially the usability of the wallets definitely require some further work.
+  - It's **availability**, **security** and especially the **usability** of the wallets definitely require some further work.
 If you're interested in better usability directions, you can have a look at it, I think there's really missing informing literature.
 It's not really tested though, as far as I understand.
-- **Building trust and acceptance** by authorities, companies and users is of course a hard thing.
-How are you going to exactly convince?
-We tried it within Fraunhofer FIT, we demonstrated our own product.
-We had some stakeholders and they were just constantly talking about PKI infrastructure and how trusted it was because it was vetted by some German security ministry, I don't remember what kind of organization it was.
-So, this whole thing needs to be adopted.
-And on the direction to the adoption, business models are a little bit problematic.
-So, it wasn't exactly tempting to be an issuer.
+- **Building trust and acceptance by authorities, companies and users** is of course a hard thing.
+  - How are you going to exactly convince?
+We tried it within **Fraunhofer FIT**, we demonstrated our own product.
+We had some **stakeholders** and they were **just constantly talking** about **PKI infrastructure** and how trusted it was because it was vetted by some German security ministry, I don't remember what kind of organization it was.
+  - So, this whole thing **needs to be adopted**.
+- And on the direction to the adoption, **business models** are a little bit problematic.
+  - So, **it wasn't exactly tempting to be an issuer**.
 Who are the drivers of this whole concept?
 How do you exactly start using these?
 On the other hand, with the early wallet, there's a little bit of a promise.
 Who knows if the government says, okay, I'll use this structures from now on, maybe the companies also adhere with it.
+- **Compliance** with various...
-- Compliance with various...
-I think it's a relatively positive step in the direction of compliance with privacy rules.
-But as I explained, it doesn't mean necessarily that a SSI system is really fully adhering to all of these principles.
-A standardization is needed at the national and international level so that I know an education credential that is issued by Germany is really accepted.
+  - I think it's a relatively **positive step** in the direction of compliance **with privacy rules**.
+- **standardization**: But as I explained, it **doesn't mean necessarily that a SSI system is really fully adhering** to all of these principles.
+  - **A standardization is needed** at the national and international level so that I know an education credential that is issued by Germany is really accepted.

 # After Lecture